Catkidd44/langgraph-blog-agent/README.md

 # Agentic Research  Agent

-> *Three AI agents walk into a blog post... one researches, one writes, one edits.
-The result?
-Actually pretty good.*

 A LangGraph exploration project that uses a **multi-agent pipeline** to turn any topic into a polished blog post — fully automated, from web research to final draft.

----

 ## How it works